Jeefuji/rxjs-bus/README.md

 ```

 #### Raw
-Expose directly RxJS api to do even more awesome things with your event!
+Expose directly RxJS api to do even more awesome things with your events!
 ```javascript
   import { BusManager } from "rxjs-bus";
   import { map, debounceTime, distinctUntilChanged } from 'rxjs/operators';